metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 Rams have been on a wicked healthy streak as of late.
 That streak will likely continue this week.

 Christian Kirksey has a fractured thumb, so that might sideline him for this game, unless the organization finds a way to have him play with some sort of splint.
+More importantly, Tyrod Taylor is returning to practice this week, so it's remotely possible the Texans could have the services of their starting quarterback just in time for this game.

 #### _History_